Abalabeg/JeuVideo/README.md

 Iranian yard
 Haft sin Table
-Pomegranate (ANAR in Persian) which is also the name of game All the asset used in this game is created from scratched, thank to my friend [Fatemeh Saleh](https://www.instagram.com/gollpad/) who Illustrate all illustrations especially for this game.
+Pomegranate (ANAR in Persian) which is also the name of game All the asset used in this game is created from scratched, thank to my friend [Fatemeh Saleh](https://www.instagram.com/gollpad/) who created all illustrations especially for this game.

 *This game is a part of the course ["Développement de jeux vidéo 2D"](https://github.com/ipante/ressources_cours_jeux_video_2D/blob/master/README.md) under the supervision of M. Isaac Pante(SA2019)*.